thelasttzzar/new-log-analysis/README.md

 ## Prerequisites

 In order to run this program you'll need Python 2.7 or newer.
 All files should be in the same directory.
-You'll also need access to the "news" database, and a Vagrant virtual machine configured.
+You'll also need access to the "news" database, and to have a Vagrant virtual machine configured.

 ## Project Contents